 In very extreme cases, low sodium levels in a person’s body can cause death.

 There are many ways a person can reduce the amount of salt they consume.
-The AHA recommends the following tips for a person who wants to reduce their sodium intake, which will also help to lower their salt intake:
+The AHA recommends the

 - checking labels on premade and packaged foods and choosing products with lower sodium values